BA (Union), MDiv (SBTS), PhD (Dunelm)

 Matthew Crawford completed a PhD in the History of Christianity and Historical Theology in 2012 at Durham University, with a doctoral thesis examining the biblical exegesis and Trinitarian theology of the fifth-century bishop Cyril of Alexandria.
 A revised version of the thesis was published in 2014 in the series Oxford Early Christian Studies.
 From 2012 until 2015 he was employed as a postdoctoral researcher, also at Durham, on the project “The Fourfold Gospel and its Rivals,” which was funded by a grant from the UK Arts and Humanities Research Council.
 In late 2015 he moved to Melbourne to begin a new post as Research Fellow in the Institute for Religion and Critical Inquiry.
-Presently he is writing a monograph (under contract with OUP) on the Canons for the fourfold gospel compiled by Eusebius of Caesarea.
+He has recently finished a monograph on the Canon Tables created by Eusebius of Caesarea for the fourfold gospel, which will be published in early 2019 by Oxford University Press.
 The book will focus especially on the origins of the paratextual system in classical literary scholarship, and on the reception of the marginal apparatus in the later Latin, Syriac, and Armenian traditions.
-After completing this project he plans to begin working on Cyril of Alexandria’s treatise Contra Iulianum, with the goal of producing an English translation and accompanying monograph placing the work in the context of pagan and Christian interaction in fifth-century Alexandria.
+In November 2017 he was awarded a Discovery Early Career Researcher Award from the Australian research Council.
+His DECRA project focuses on Cyril of Alexandria’s treatise Contra Iulianum, and will result in an English translation produced together with Aaron Johnson and an accompanying monograph placing the work in the context of pagan and Christian interaction in fifth-century Alexandria.
 He also remains interested in Tatian, the second-century Roman Christian, as well as his gospel version (the so-called Diatessaron), and continues to produce articles related to these topics.

 Cyril of Alexandria’s Trinitarian Theology of Scripture, Oxford Early Christian Studies.
 Oxford: OUP, 2014.